View Ronda Weatherby's Obituary on rrstar.com and share memories

 Ronda Marie "Queen" Weatherby of Rockford departed this earthly life April 7, 2019 in her home.
 She was born February 2, 1951 in Memphis, TN the daughter of Christine Young.
 Ronda lived in Rockford since 1977 coming from Chicago, IL.
 Ronda married John Weatherby January 13, 1987.
 She was employed many years in physical therapy by Alma Nelson Nursing home before retiring.
 She graduated from Our Lady Sacred Heart High School in Chicago and attended Malcom X and Rock Valley College.

-Ronda leaves to cherish many loving memories, her husband, John; son, Ivan J. (Barbara) Price; two daughters, Lavinia (Carl Williams) Price and Yolanda (Jay) Dowthard; 14 grandchildren;15 great grandchildren; step father Cornelius Lay II; six brothers, James (Betty) Burse, Larry (Pat ) Tate, Cornelius Lay III, Christopher Young, Jeff and Whitney Tate; three sisters, Linda Billups, Lockie Young, Kimberly (Vern) Prince; a host of nieces, nephews other relatives and friends.
+Ronda leaves to cherish many loving memories, her husband, John; son, Ivan J. (Barbara) Price; two daughters, Lavinia (Carl Williams) Price and Yolanda (Jay) Dowthard, Step-children, Leondias (Jack) Sherman, Dawn (O'bondic) Miller, Shawn Weatherby; 14 grandchildren;15 great grandchildren; step father Cornelius Lay II; six brothers, James (Betty) Burse, Larry (Pat ) Tate, Cornelius Lay III, Christopher Young, Jeff and Whitney Tate; three sisters, Linda Billups, Lockie Young, Kimberly (Vern) Prince; special friend, Hazel Puckett; a host of nieces, nephews other relatives and friends.
 She was predeceased by her mother; and sister Joann Young.

 Published in Rockford Register Star from Apr.
 11 to Apr.
 13, 2019